Elliott Gould: 1970s

 He soon made two more "buddy" movies: Busting (1974), a cop movie with Robert Blake, directed by Peter Hyams; and S*P*Y*S (1975), a spy spoof which reunited him with Sutherland.
 Neither was particularly popular.
 Returning to comedy, he played the lead in two films for Brut Productions, both comedies: Whiffs (1975) and then opposite Diane Keaton in I Will, I Will... for Now (1976).
 He and Keaton also starred in Harry and Walter Go to New York (1976) with James Caan and Michael Caine.
 All flopped at the box office.
 He joined the ensemble cast of Richard Attenborough's World War II drama film A Bridge Too Far (1977).
 Gould played Col. Robert Stout, a role based on Robert Sink.
-The ensemble cast included Robert Redford, James Caan.
-Michael Caine, Sean Connery, Anthony Hopkins, Gene Hackman, Liv Ullman, and Laurence Olivier.
+The ensemble cast included Robert Redford, James Caan, Michael Caine, Sean Connery, Anthony Hopkins, Gene Hackman, Liv Ullmann, and Laurence Olivier.
 The film was a financial and critical success.

 The following year Gould returned to mainstream success with Capricorn One (1978), directed by Peter Hyams and starring James Brolin, Sam Waterston, and O. J. Simpson.
 The film was financed by producer Lew Grade, who later arranged Gould's guest appearances in The Muppets and its movie spin-offs.
 After making Capricorn One Gould was announced to direct A New Life from a novel by Bernard Malamud with Robert Altman producing but the film was not made.
 Gould went to Canada to star in the highly regarded thriller The Silent Partner (1978) starring Christopher Plummer before working again with Grade on Escape to Athena (1979).
 He starred in the much-maligned remake of The Lady Vanishes (1979).
 Also in 1979, Gould appeared as Cher's dance partner at the end of the music video for her Top 10 disco hit "Take Me Home".

 During this period Gould hosted Saturday Night Live six times, his final time being the first episode of the disastrous Jean Doumanian season (season 6) in November 1980, where he was shocked to find that the original cast and producer Lorne Michaels were gone and had been replaced.
 Although he never hosted SNL again, he did appear in a season 16 (1990–1991) episode hosted by Tom Hanks where Hanks is welcomed into the Five-Timers club, a society for celebrities who have hosted the show five times.
-He returned in season 47 (2021-2022) in a similar skit welcoming John Mulaney into the club.
+He returned in season 47 (2021–2022) in a similar skit welcoming John Mulaney into the club.